Return to the Newsroom

 For transfer within a group of companies (from a group company outside the EU into Czech Republic), where the purpose of the stay is work (longer than 3 months) as a manager, specialist or employed intern

-The following employment contract are available in the Czech Republic:
+The following employment types are available in the Czech Republic:

 • Employment contract for a definite period – generally, it can be concluded for a maximum of 3 years, and it is possible to prolong such contract only twice (maximum length 3×3 years)

-• Work outside employment relationship: Furthermore, an employee may perform work outside employment relationship on the ground of two agreements, i.e., not contracts:
+• Work outside employment relationship: Furthermore, an employee may perform work outside employment relationship on the ground of two specific agreements:

 • Agreement to complete a job – the scope of work for which an agreement is concluded may not exceed 300 hours in one calendar year.

-• Agreement to perform work – the scope of work shall not exceed a maximum of one half of determined weekly working hours (20 hours)
+• Agreement to perform work – the scope of work shall not exceed the maximum of 20 hours per week on average (as one half of the determined weekly working hours

 Taxation of individuals in the Czech Republic